inzilico/phase-01/README.md

 # Phasing of genotypes obtained by Next Generation Sequencing

-Phasing is the inference of haplotype phase from gentotypes.
+Phasing is the inference of haplotype phase from genotypes.
 The repository provides the scripts to automate the phasing with the use of several tools mentioned often in scientific literature.

 ## Tools